ARMmbed/mbed-os-5-docs/docs/api/usb/USBAudio.md

 <span class="images">![](https://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_audio.png)<span>USBAudio class hierarchy</span></span>

 You can use the USBAudio interface to send and receive audio data over USB.
-Once a USB program is loaded onto the Mbed board, you can send audio data to your PC by selecting "Mbed Audio" as your PC's microphone input, and you can have the Mbed board receive audio data from your PC by selecting "Mbed Audio" as your PC's speaker output.
+Once a USB program is loaded onto the Mbed board, you can send audio data to your PC by selecting **Mbed Audio** as your PC's microphone input.
+Your Mbed Enabled board can receive audio data from your PC if you select **Mbed Audio** as your PC's speaker output.

-### USBAudio Class Reference
+### USBAudio class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_audio.html)

-### USBAudio Square Wave Example
+### USBAudio square wave example

-This example will output an audio square wave over USB.
+This example outputs an audio square wave over USB.

 ```C++
 // This example simply generates a square wave.